jdoleary/Spellmasons/docs/TasksCurrent.md

 - Allow pickups to be stored in inventory
 - Show modifiers in UI somehow, not just on player, especially when you have the modifier on you
 ## UI
-- death skull due to poison is confusing
+- death skull due to poison is confusing (group: perfect predictions)
 - Draw walls above units so their corpses don't render over top of the walls
 - Make damage that they WILL take different from damage that they HAVE taken.
 It's confusing
 ## Stretch Content